systragroup/quetzal-network-editor-doc/docs/microservice/02_gtfs_importer.md

 ## Filter

 It is possible to filter the time period of the GTFS that will be used.
 Only the trips having at least one stop during the time range, will be imported.
-On the same row you will need to choose the day of the current week you want to import.
+On the same row you will need to choose the day of the week you want to import.

 ![Alt text](/microservice/data_time_gtfs_importer.png)

 You can also pick which GTFS you want to import.
 To help the decision the different columns give information about the GTFS:
-- If is network is entierely inside the displayed polygone (All in polygon)
+- If is network is entierely inside the displayed polygone (**All in polygon**)
-- The code of the country of the GTFS (Code)
+- The code of the country of the GTFS (**Code**)
-- The city that generate the GTFS (City)
+- The city that generate the GTFS (**City**)
-- The transport agency that generate the GTFS (Agency)
+- The transport agency that generate the GTFS (**Agency**)

 To select the gtfs you just need to opt the box shown in the next picture.